Northampton: Medieval

 Northampton Castle was a royal residence and held the Parliament of England, but was eventually demolished for a railway station.
 A postern, rebuilt into a wall by the station, is all that remains.

 With the Norman Conquest of England in 1066, the town rose to national significance; its geographical location in the centre of England made Northampton a valuable strategical point for government and as a convenient meeting place for political, social, ecclesiastical and military events.

 Northampton Castle is thought to have been built by Simon de Senlis, who became the first Earl of Northampton, circa 1084.
 It was originally an earth and timber stockaded construction which was later rebuilt in stone.
 The castle became an occasional royal residence from the reign of King Henry I in 1130, until that of King Richard II.
 King John regularly stayed at the castle and moved The Treasury there in 1205.
 Some 32 Parliaments were held there.
 The last Parliament at Northampton was held in 1380.
 Significant events in the castle's history include the trial of Thomas Becket in 1164, the publication of the Assize of Northampton in 1176, the declaration of peace with Scotland in the Treaty of Edinburgh–Northampton, the passage of the Statute of Northampton in 1328 and the imposition of poll tax in 1380.
 Royal tournaments and feasts were also held at the castle.

 Simon de Senlis is also thought to have built the medieval town walls, which enclosed about 245 acres and had four main gates.
 Since demolished, the circular pattern of the main roads surrounding the town centre marks the original position of the walls. de Senlis founded the Cluniac Priory of St Andrew's in the area of Semilong, and built The Church of the Holy Sepulchre – one of four remaining round churches in England – and All Hallows' Church on the current site of All Saints' Church.
 His son, Simon II de Senlis, built St Peter's Church on a site between a former Anglo-Saxon palace and Northampton Castle.
 Simon II de Senlis also founded Delapré Abbey – another Cluniac priory – which still stands today.
 Other priories in medieval Northampton include St James' Abbey, Graye Friers, Blackfriars and Whitefriars.
 St. John's, a medieval hospital, was situated east of Bridge Street.
-A network of medieval tunnels remains under the centre of Northampton around All Saints' Church and the Market Square but their purpose, extent and significance have been disputed.
+Medieval tunnels remain under the centre of Northampton around All Saints' Church and the Market Square but their purpose, extent and significance have been disputed.